What is a HIPAA Covered Entity?

 Am I a covered entity?

-If you’re unsure if you are a covered entity, check out this simple flowchart:
+If you’re still unsure if you are a covered entity, check out this simple flowchart:

 What about Business Associates?